tonaljs/tonal/README.md

 ## Build, test and documentation

 To build or test this library you first you need is to clone this repository.
 Then, since it's a multimodule package if you run `npm test` you only run test for the `tonal` package (the facade).
-To run the test of all the modules you can run: `npm run modules-update && npm run modules-test`.
+To run the test of all the modules you can run: `npm run modules-install && npm run modules-test`.

 Or if you prefer `npm run test-ci` to run all in one command.